-We all know that internships are a fantastic way to gain valuable hands-on experience, but it’s hard to commit to an unpaid summer internship when you know you need to make money too.
+We all know that internships are a fantastic way to gain valuable hands-on experience, but it’s hard to commit to an unpaid summer internship when you know you need to make money, too.
 But what if that internship is the experience that’s going to open the doors for your future job?
-What do you do?

-Currently matriculated Binghamton University undergraduate and graduate students who have been offered an unpaid full- or part-time internship (cannot intern for a family member) for summer 2019 may apply.
+Currently matriculated Binghamton University undergraduate and graduate students who have been offered an unpaid full- or part-time remote or in-person internship (cannot intern for a family member) for summer 2020 may apply.
 You must be completing the internship before you graduate, and you need to meet all of the following criteria:

 - US citizen

 - Minimum GPA of 3.0

 - Current Federal Student Aid (FAFSA) on file at the office of Financial Aid and Student Records.
 Students with financial need will have priority.

 Preference will be given to students who may not otherwise be able to complete an unpaid internship due to financial constraints.
 Priority will be given to students who have not previously received support through the Internship Fund and those with financial need.
 Please note that this is a competitive application process and not all applicants will receive funding.

 Note: You will need to download and complete the Internship Expenses Budget Worksheet here and upload to the online application above.